fredgibbs/fredgibbs.github.io/courses/diet-health-expertise/reading-reflections.md

 - What questions did they bring up?

 ## Connective Reflection
-Provide a brief argument of how that day's reading assignment connects/relates to the topic from the previous week.
+Provide a brief argument of how that day's reading assignment connects/relates to the topic from the previous reading (possibly the week's Friday reading, possibly the previous Monday).
 Think about:
 - How does the reading extend ideas we've seen developing?
 - How does the reading offer new perspectives on diet/health/nutrition?
 - Do you find more continuity or discontinuity?